The BlackBerry 10 Native SDK

 You can also use libraries that aren't part of the BlackBerry Native SDK, including open source libraries.
 You may even have libraries of your own that you can use or create.
 If your libraries use POSIX-standard C/C++ calls and compile using the GNU C/C++ compiler, they can be ported for use with the BlackBerry 10 OS.

-The BlackBerry 10 Native SDK includes the Cascades UI Framework, which you can use to develop fully featured applications for BlackBerry 10.
+The BlackBerry 10 Native SDK includes the Cascades UI Framework, which you can use to develop fully featured apps for BlackBerry 10.

 The Cascades UI Framework ( bb::cascades ) contains a rich set of UI controls to help you create a fluid and intuitive experience, along with APIs that allow for deep integration with the BlackBerry 10 OS.
 The foundation of Cascades is Qt 4.8, which provides a set of nonvisual foundation classes and objects.